jianchao-li/jianchao-li.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 Jianchao Li is a software engineer specialized in deep learning, machine learning and computer vision.
-He is honored to have been working as a software engineer and a site reliablity engineer at Indeed - the world's #1 job site in Tokyo, Japan and as an algorithm engineer at ByteDance AI Lab in Beijing, China.
+He is honored to have been working as a software engineer and a site reliablity engineer at Indeed - the world's #1 job site in Tokyo, Japan, as an algorithm engineer at ByteDance AI Lab in Beijing, China, and as a research engineer at ViSenze in Singapore.